sn99/Optimizing-linux/README.md

 ### NVIDIA

 I tried a lot to get it on par with windows (or even surpass it), but unlike AMD, it is not easy.
-You can find distro specific settings or blogs or writeup that other people have done that delve deeper into it.
+You can find distro-specific settings or blogs or writeup that other people have done that delve deeper into it.

 What has worked for me: